awassink/docker-training/README.md

 Create a `docker-compose.yaml` configuration file to start up the three tier application at once.
 Documentation can be found at <https://docs.docker.com/compose/overview/>
+Note that the first time the mysql container is started it take more time, because the database files need to be created.
+This time is longer that the backend takes to startup, which fails because mysql is not yet available.
+Restarting the compose setup should fix this issue.